 If you’re a fan of design, Viking history, food, the great outdoors, or pretty much anything cultural, Sweden will definitely appeal to you.

-The good news is that for the most part, Sweden is incredibly safe for both residents and tourists alike.
+The good news is that for the most part, backpacking Sweden is incrediblesafe.
 It is one of the richest and safest countries in the world and most travelers won’t have to worry about safety issues when in Sweden.
 As long as you apply common sense and stick to basic safety tips, you’ll be just fine.

 Crime rates in Sweden are much lower than in other European countries.
 That being said, alcohol-fuelled violence or gun crimes can still happen, although very uncommon.
 Make sure you take basic precautions when in Sweden such as taking care when traveling home at night, keeping an eye on your valuables and do your research before heading into wilderness areas.
 Nothing different than what you’d do at home, really.